ayakashi-io/ayakashi-io.github.io/docs/going_deeper/loading-libraries-as-preloaders.md

 # Loading 3rd party libraries as preloaders

-Ayakashi allows any 3rd party package (that can be used in the browser) to be loaded and be available in the page for your scrappers to use.
+Ayakashi allows any 3rd party package (that can be used in the browser) to be loaded and be available in the page for your scrapers to use.
 <br/>
 **Note**: Preloaders are used to load extra code in the **actual browser page**, so you can then use it inside [evaluate()](/docs/going_deeper/evaluating-javascript-expressions.html) calls.
-If you need any kind of library in your scrappers or scripts just install it and `require()` it as you normally would.
+If you need any kind of library in your scrapers or scripts just install it and `require()` it as you normally would.

 ## Example (lodash)